Speicherstadt, Hamburg, Germany

 It was during this period that the Speicherstadt came into being.
 It’s this area near the port that I want to focus on today.

-As you may know, one of the things I write about is World Heritage Sites and the Speicherstadt is likely to be named as one in the next year or two.
-(EDIT: As predicted, it was added to the World Heritage List in July 2015.)
+As you may know, one of the things I write about is World Heritage Sites and the Speicherstadt was added in 2015.

 It’s the biggest rebuilding project in Europe but authorities decided many years ago to protect the historic Speicherstadt district within it.